Best Lasagna Soup Recipe: This Italian Soup Is Lasagna in a Bowl by Erica Kane

 - 2 cans (15 ounces each) tomato sauce

-- 32 ounces low-sodium chicken broth
+- 1 box (32 ounces) low-sodium chicken broth

-- crushed red pepper
+- crushed red pepper flakes, to taste

-- 1/2 cup basil, chopped
+- 1/2 cup chopped fresh basil

-- 3/4 cup mozzarella cheese, shredded
+- 3/4 cup shredded mozzarella cheese

-- Parmesan cheese, grated, for garnish
+- grated Parmesan cheese, for garnish (optional)

-- parsley, chopped, for garnish
+- chopped fresh parsley, for garnish (optional)

 Here’s how you make it:

 - Add chicken stock, tomato sauce and diced tomatoes.
-Season with salt and crushed red pepper (don't overdo the pepper unless you're a big fan of spicy lasagna!).
+Season with salt and crushed red pepper (don't overdo the pepper unless you're a big fan of spicy lasagna).
 Bring to a boil, then reduce the heat and simmer.
 Depending on how much time you have, I'll allow a soup like this to simmer on the stove for hours over very low heat.
 Feel free to do the same – the soup will recognize the love!
 Just don't forget to stir every once in a while.